 HUD's Resident Opportunities and Self-Sufficiency (ROSS) Program is designed to help public housing residents become more self-sufficient by linking them to supportive services and resident empowerment activities.
+It is also intended to help elderly and disabled public housing residents remain in place.
 Competitive grants under the ROSS program can be awarded to PHAs, resident councils, resident organizations, and other entities.
-ROSS funds have been appropriated annually by Congress, followed by a Notice of Funding Availability (NOFA) from HUD inviting eligible applicants to compete for the funds.
+ROSS funds have been appropriated annually by Congress, followed by a Notice of Funding Availability from HUD inviting eligible applicants to compete for funds.
 Twenty-five percent of ROSS grants have been set aside for formally recognized resident councils, but few ever apply for it.
-For FY16, FY17 and FY18, Congress appropriated \$35 million for ROSS-\$10 million less than FY15, and \$15 million less than FY12 and earlier.
+For FY 16 through FY20 Congress appropriated \$35 million for ROSS; \$10 million less than FY15, and \$15 million less than FY12 and earlier.